 This will describe the Java 10 APIs, features, and options that were removed in Java SE 10 and JDK 10.
 It may also identify potential compatibility issues that you could encounter when migrating to JDK 10.

 Image Source: Oracle

 This will describe the deprecated Java 10 features, APIs, and options that have been identified as deprecated in this release and are subject to removal from future versions of Java SE and the JDK.
 They should be used with that possibility in mind.

 For additional changes and information about this release, you can refer to this link.

-So overall, it seems that Java 10 is not exactly a cause for alarm as it doesn’t contain any major changes or improvements.
+So overall, it seems that this release is not exactly a cause for alarm as it doesn’t contain any major changes that may require adaptation.
 However, it represents the first release in the new, more frequent and gradual release cycle.
 It’s impressive enough that Java 10 was delivered as-promised and Just-in-Time like its compiler.
 The coming time will tell “Will Java community accept the new delivered model”.
-For developers, it is much more useful than its previous versions.
+For developers, the new Java is much more useful than its previous versions.